shirlyyang-tcc/saas-boilerplate/README.md

 For detailed setup and configuration, see `cms/contentful/README.md`.

+### Internationalization
+Our project supports multiple languages, you can find all the translation files in the `dictionaries/` directory.
+For detailed internationalization setup and configuration, please see `dictionaries/README.md`.

 ## 📱 Pages Included

 - **Homepage** (`/`) - Complete landing page with all sections